The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 activity, bringing families and neighbors together.

-The Sadya
+- The

-Context: Understanding the Sadya is crucial to
+Sadya Context: Understanding the Sadya is

-shakkara upperi (jaggery-coated chips), pappadum, followed by various side
+chips), shakkara upperi (jaggery-coated chips), pappadum, followed by various side

 dishes like olan, kalan, avial, erissery, rasam, sambar, and of course, pachadi